 A second multicenter, parallel-group, open label postmarketing dosing study in premenopausal women with secondary amenorrhea for at least 90 days also evaluated the rate of secretory transformation.
 All subjects received daily oral conjugated estrogens over 3 consecutive 28-day treatment cycles and PROMETRIUM Capsules, 300 mg per day (n=107) or 400 mg per day (n=99) for 10 days of each treatment cycle.
 The rate of complete secretory transformation was 21.5 percent and 28.3 percent, respectively.

-The WHI estrogen plus progestin substudy was stopped early.
-According to the predefined stopping rule, after an average follow-up of 5.6 years of treatment, the increased risk of breast cancer and cardiovascular events exceeded the specified benefits included in the "global index."
-The absolute excess risk of events in the "global index" was 19 per 10,000 women-years.
+The WHI estrogen plus progestin trial was stopped early.
+After an average follow-up of 5.6 years of treatment, the increased risk of invasive breast cancer crossed the predefined stopping threshold.
+The global index was supportive of a finding of overall harm.
+The absolute excess risk of events included in the global index was 19 per 10,000 women-years.

 |